amrsaj/Ammar_BlueStampPortfolio/index.md

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.** -->

 <!--- <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BnCfWkVadUs?si=U_ZmSntP_oZweoud" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!--- For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+- What needs to be completed before your final milestone --> My second milestone mainly consisted of planning out the final build and attaching the display and Raspberry Pi to the cardboard backboard.
+I am very surprised by how fast things are moving along in my project- I completed my first milestone yesterday morning and am already done with my second.
+After finalizing the calendar and weather modules, I was able to swiftly finish all the OS related issues right before my original SD card broke, which contained all the code I was working on.
+However, in just a few hours, I was able to recover all my progress and continue the building process of my Smart Mirror.
+I am now waiting on a 3D printed part that will allow me to do the final assembly of the Smart Mirror, and still allowing me to access the Raspberry Pi to add any software modifications before my final milestone.
 # First Milestone

 <!--- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.** -->